2026 Workshop: Updating urban segregation computation with R

 - Flash talks: what am I working on?

-- Social moment: informal conversations over drinks and bites.
+- Social moment: informal conversations

 Day 2.
 Finding consensus over the community’s needs